indigo423/opennms.org/user/pages/05.blog/01.twio/2016-03-09-this-week-in-opennms/item.md

 OpenNMS 18 (end of March)
 -------------------------

-If you’ve been following development for a while, we’ve been planning for OpenNMS 18 to be the first release with a new feature called “Minion” (more on that below).
+If you’ve been following development for a while, we’ve been planning for OpenNMS 18 to be the first release with a new feature called "Minion" (more on that below).
 For a variety of good reasons we are going to release OpenNMS 18 at the end of the month and the Minion code will follow in OpenNMS 19.

 Alejandro has been working through a number of issues with the new provisioning UI and our ReST APIs, and there are some significant changes that need to happen in our current ReST APIs to make them first-class citizens (and compatible with how modern browsers make and handle requests).